Correlation between multiple scattering angle and ionization energy loss for fast electrons: Hard scattering region. Large ,

-It arises also in other multiple Coulomb scattering problems \cite{Weber-Bell,Jakas}.
+It is also encountered in other multiple Coulomb scattering problems \cite{Weber-Bell,Jakas}.

-Evidently, distribution (\ref{Fproptog}), (\ref{azim-aver-varphiM}) describes the probability of a two-stage process: a single hard scattering on an atomic electron through an angle $\Psi$ corresponding to the energy loss $\lambda$, and subsequent multiple elastic and inelastic scattering from $\bm\Psi$ to angle $\bm\Theta$ with a prescribed modulus $\Theta$.
-The factor $\lambda^{-2}$ in (\ref{Fproptog}) is nothing but the high-$\lambda$ asymptotics of $\varphi_L(\lambda)$ [cf. Eq. (\ref{varphiL-Ruth})].
-Compared to (\ref{quasi-factorization}), however, the dependence on $\lambda$ in the factorized structure (\ref{Fproptog}) at large $\lambda$ enters not to the thickness parameter $y_0$, but to the angular variable $\Psi(\lambda)$ on equal footing with $\Theta$.
-The accuracy of this approximation is illustrated in Figs. \ref{fig:PlotZ1}b,c, \ref{fig:PlotZ3}b,c by dot-dashed curves, showing that it works well for $\lambda\gtrsim 20$.
+Distribution (\ref{Fproptog}), (\ref{azim-aver-varphiM}) describes the probability of a two-stage process: a single hard scattering on an atomic electron through an angle $\Psi_{\lambda}$, whose modulus corresponds to the energy loss $\lambda$, and an accompanying multiple elastic and inelastic scattering from $\bm{\Psi}_{\lambda}$ to angle $\bm\Psi$ with a prescribed modulus $\Psi$.
+Factor $\lambda^{-2}$ in (\ref{Fproptog}) is nothing but the high-$\lambda$ asymptotics of $\varphi_L(\lambda)$ [cf. Eq. (\ref{varphiL-Ruth})].
+Compared to (\ref{quasi-factorization}), however, the dependence on $\lambda$ in the factorized structure (\ref{Fproptog}) at large $\lambda$ enters not to the thickness parameter $y_0$, but to the angular variable $\Psi_{\lambda}$ on a par with $\Psi$.
+The accuracy of this approximation is illustrated in Figs. \ref{fig:PlotZ1}b,c, by dot-dashed curves, showing that it works well for $\lambda\gtrsim 20$.